LintelTechnologies/txFCM/README.rst

 *****
 |version| |license|

-Python client for FCM - Firebase Cloud Messaging (Android & iOS)
+Twisted Python client for FCM - Firebase Cloud Messaging (Android & iOS)

 Firebase Cloud Messaging (FCM) is the new version of GCM.
 It inherits the reliable and scalable GCM infrastructure, plus new features.
 GCM users are strongly recommended to upgrade to FCM.